Rayner Vineyard Grenache

 Bondar Wines

-This gorgeous wine is sourced from the McLaren Vale's historic Rayner Vineyard's tiny 0.7ha block of 48-year old Grenache vines planted in sand.
-These are the lowest-yielding vines—hand-picked and fermented with indigenous yeast.
-To draw out the many lenses into this precious terroir, Andre & Selina opted for a few different maceration regimes, recombining them in the end for a nuanced expression and a several-layered structure.
-To that end, some of the fruit was fermented in a ceramic egg for no less than 120 days on the skins while other portions of the harvest were fermented whole-bunch and still others fermented whole-berry.
-The result is terrific complexity and delicacy emphasizing the mystifying aromatics of pure, old-vine Grenache.
-In the end, only 200 cases were made, and we're overjoyed to be able to enjoy some here in Alberta.
+This parcel is their lowest-yielding old vines.
+Andre & Selina opt for a few different mica-ferments of the fruit with varying maceration regimes, recombining them after fermentation for a layer cake of nuanced expression and structure.
+Some fruit went to ceramic eggs (for no less than 120 days on the skins!) while other fractions fermented whole-bunch and still other fractions fermented de-stemmed but uncrushed (whole-berry).
+The resulting whole shows terrific complexity and delicacy emphasizing the mystifying aromatics of pure, old-vine Grenache.
+Only 200 cases were made and we're overjoyed to be able to bring ten of those here to Alberta.

 "We often think of grenache as a style-choice: hefty or light, ripe or tart.
 The best ones seem to do both, swinging back and forth on the palate at once.
 At Bondar, sundrenched and sea breeze-swept, Andre and Selina’s Rayner vineyard captures the tension between those two poles in a generous manner.
 Fragrant, finessed and fruitful.”